 Use a glue gun to stick the flower pieces to a plastic headband: first the petals, then the trumpets.
 Start with the central flower and work outwards, adding a small amount of glue to the felt pieces and pressing them in place very carefully.

 IMPORTANT: take care when working with the glue gun as the glue gets very hot!
 Always place it on a heat-proof mat when not in use, and use newspaper or other scrap paper to protect your workspace.
 Work slowly, squeezing the gun with care to control the amount of glue you’re using and keeping your fingers out of the way of the hot glue.

-Additional photography by September Pictures.
+Additional photography by our super talented friend Rachel at September Pictures.